 Check Your Modem

 Very old equipment can also degrade over time due to accumulated heat damage, so consider replacing that really old modem or router with a new one that supports faster max speeds and bandwidth.
 It is also possible that your modem is not compliant with the service you have.
 If you are paying for a monthly internet service the service provider should send you new equipment to match the plan, otherwise, you are paying for outdated equipment.

 Examine Your Ethernet Cables

-Upgrade those cables to CAT5e with a max speed of 1 Gbps (1000 MHz) with 100 MHz bandwidth or preferably CAT6 with a max speed of 1 Gbps (1000 MHz) with 250Mhz bandwidth.
+The conclusion?
+Upgrade those cables to at least CAT5e with a max speed of 1 Gbps (1000 MHz) with 100 MHz bandwidth.
+Preferably though, upgrade to CAT6 with a max speed of 1 Gbps (1000 MHz) with 250Mhz bandwidth or CAT8 for short uses.
 You can find many options on Amazon.

 Number of Users

 Look to see who else is using the connection, and how.
 For instance, if you are in a house with multiple computers all using a lot of bandwidth (streaming movies for instance), this can slow a connection down considerably.
 Keep in mind only so much information can come through the wire at one time.
 Coordinating with other members of the household or office to download or stream at different times can be a simple way to realize better network performance.
 While connections are distributed on the network (it’s not like a line at the bank) streaming video games and 4k movies can really slow down the overall speed.
 You should, of course, secure your Wi-Fi router to ensure that no unauthorized party is using bandwidth on your connection as well.